LucasHimura/LucasHimura/README.md

-- 👋 Hi, I’m @LucasHimura
+- 👋 Hi, I’m @LucasQuipildorPortillo
-- 👀 I’m interested in learn
+- 👀 I’m interested in learn Desarrollo de Aplicaciones
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @gonzalo_alvarez38

 <!---
 LucasHimura/LucasHimura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.